SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/control-center/control-center.md

 ### Make a player instance active

-Several ``Player`` instances can coexist in an app but only one at most is able to integrate with the Control Center.
+Several ``Player`` instances can coexist in an app but at most one can be integrated with the Control Center at any time.

 When you want one player instance to take precedence call ``Player/becomeActive()``.
 Any other instance which might be active will resign in the process.